d-ryabov-biomsu/watermelons_classifier/README.md

 This code is the implementation of one task of Tournament of Three Sciences in which in which it was necessary to write watermelon ripeness classifier.
 To reach the purpose, we used machine learning and data science approaches.
 Classification was realized with the decision tree model.
 Training sample is low but represented in Watermelons.csv file as well.
-Authors: Andrey Kapelyushnikov and Dmitry Ryabov
+\n Authors: Andrey Kapelyushnikov and Dmitry Ryabov